victorbiga/engineering-management/README.md

 ## Blogs

 - [Hacker News](https://news.ycombinator.com/): mandatory if you want to stay abreast of what's going in tech.
 There are some good management articles from time to time as well.
 Since it can be a pretty huge time sink, I subscribe to a curation of the top articles instead ([RSS feed here](http://www.daemonology.net/hn-daily/index.rss)).

+## Podcast

+- [FRICTION with Bob Sutton](https://art19.com/shows/friction-with-bob-sutton?page=3).
+This podcast does not have any new episode since 2017, but it has some really great content.
+Great conversations.
+Lots of stories.
+    - Part organizational design.
+Part therapy.
+Organizational psychologist and Stanford Professor Bob Sutton is back to tackle friction, the phenomenon that frustrates employees, fatigues teams and causes organizations to flounder and fail.